-DRP Approach means the approach to the estimation of the debt risk premium Section 13 of the Access Arrangement Information.
+DRP Approach means the approach to the estimation of the debt risk premium set out in Section 13 of the Access Arrangement Information (Chapter 10 of the Final Plan).

 ERA means the Economic Regulation Authority which is the independent economic regulator for Western Australia.